cyterdan/smartSushi/README.md

 M1x2 + M3
 total = 2x9 + 10 = 28€

+## How
+This problem is a variant of the set cover problem.
+Specifically Multi-Set-Multi-Cover problem.

 ## Usage
 At this point, you can only use it in java (https://github.com/cyterdan/smartSushi/blob/master/backend/src/main/java/xyz/cyterdan/smartsushi/JapaneseMenu.java)